anjapago/AnalyzeAccountability/_posts/2019-07-11-sentence-classifier-BERT.markdown

 | 0.6 | 0.80/0.77 | 0.96/0.97 |
 | 0.4 | 0.82/0.76 | 0.96/0.97 |

+The dropout value was changed a significant amount, however the changes in performance of both test and train were negligeable consider the variance of +/-0.3 possible in the performance measures (shown in the previous section).

+While drop out it known to be the most appropriate regularization for this application, another regularization method called L2 regularization was also tested by adding L2 to the loss function in training the classifier, and in this case the performance was also not affected.

 #### Experiment with number of epochs